LumosLiang/C-Interview-Prep/Interview/Summary/dotnet_c_sharp_summary.md

 .net core VS. net framework VS .net standard VS .Net

 My understanding:
-- .Net core is cross-platform, open-source, CLI(common line) supported
+- .Net core is cross-platform, open-source, CLI(command-line interface) supported
 - .Net framework is mainly target for windows OS and web development
 - .Net standrad is a interface, a wider, more common library definition.
   - .Net core and .Net framework are the implemetation of .Net library.